Last updated on March 27th, 2022

 It is probably the last thing you think about when fishing.
 Whoever thinks about making money when enjoying the sport of fishing?
-The term “gone fishing” implies that you are off on a vacation of sorts away from the hustle and bustle of work, chores and other obligations.
+The term “gone fishing” implies that you are off on a vacation, of sorts, away from the hustle and bustle of work, chores, and other obligations.

-Across North America many invasive fish species are threatening the existence of native fish species.
+Across North America, many invasive fish species are threatening the existence of native fish species.
 Many states and regions and conservation groups encourage the catching of these invasive species and some even reward you for your catch.
 Yes, fishing for these 4 non-native fish species can be both fun and profitable.
 Read on to find out which ones, where and how.

 The Northern Pikeminnow (Squawfish) Sport Reward Program pays you to catch these non-native species of fish, plain and simple.
-In an effort to save salmon, the Pikeminnow Sport Reward Fishery Program, pays anglers for each Northern Pikeminnow caught over 9″.
+In an effort to save salmon, the Pikeminnow Sport Reward Fishery Program pays anglers for each Northern Pikeminnow caught over 9″.
 You can be paid between $5 and $8 for each fish but catching a specially tagged fish can net you a whopping $500.

 Northern Pikeminnow consume millions of salmon and young steelheads annually and the program is designed to reduce their numbers to enable the salmon and steelhead to make it out to sea.
-In a five month season, last year, the top anglers made $34,000 each.
+In a five-month season, last year, the top anglers made $34,000 each.
 No small change for doing what you love.

 One of the top threats to native species in North America is the Asian Carp.
-The Silver, Bighead and Common Carp invasive fish, in particular, are responsible for endangering the billion dollar recreational fishing industry.
+The Silver, Bighead, and Common Carp invasive fish, in particular, are responsible for endangering the multi-billion-dollar recreational fishing industry.

 Snakeheads, yet another invasive fish species, are reaping havoc in many ecosystems leading governments to offer incentives for catching and destroying these fish.
 In the past, The Maryland Department of Natural Resources has offered a $200 gift card to Bass pro shops if a fisherman hooked and killed a snakehead.